Smart Work vs Hard Work: Key Differences, Benefits & Best Approach

 Smart Work:

-- Requires in-depth knowledge: One of the prerequisites of smart work is having in-depth knowledge of the work in hand, as that will make your work easy and you can look for efficient ways to do the work in a more planned and organized way.
+- Requires in-depth knowledge: One of the prerequisites of smart work is having in-depth knowledge of the task at hand, as that will make your work easy and you can look for efficient ways to do the work in a more planned and organized way.

 - Saves a lot of time: Being a smart worker saves a lot of time as you can find ways and means to reduce your work by using logical and innovative ways to achieve your goals.
 This not only saves you time but also gives you enough time to learn a new task while completing the present one.